sgindeed/Firefly/README.md

 ## 🙏 Acknowledgements

 * We extend our gratitude to the open-source community for providing the tools and libraries that made this project possible.
-* Special thanks to the TensorFlow, Keras, FastAPI, Node.js, and MongoDB communities.
+* Special thanks to the kaggle, TensorFlow, Keras, FastAPI, Node.js, and MongoDB communities.

 ## 📧 Contact